Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Consider the logarithmic function $$f(x) = 3 + 2·log₅(x - 1)$$.

-Logarithmic Function and Inversion
+Logarithmic Function with Scaling and Inverse

-pH Measurement and Inversion
+pH and Logarithmic Functions

 Piecewise Exponential and Logarithmic Function Discontinuities